 Coaching in Romania:

 Karolyi's best-known student was also one of his first.
 He coached Nadia Comaneci from the age of six to her Olympic debut at age 14 in 1976.
 When she made history by winning the all-around and scoring seven perfect 10.0s, Karolyi and Comaneci became household names in Romania and around the world.
 But Karolyi often clashed with the Romanian officials under dictator Nicolae Ceausescu.
-After coaching Comaneci and the Romanian team to the silver medal at the 1980 Olympics, Karolyi and his wife Martha defected to the United States on a 1981 gymnastics tour in the US.
+After coaching Comaneci and the Romanian team to the silver medal at the 1980 Olympics, Bela and Martha defected to the United States on a 1981 gymnastics tour in the US.

 Coaching in the USA: